Every relationship takes work, even the healthiest ones, so how do we know if our problems are just a normal phase or a sign of a toxic relationship?

 The amount of work we need to put in to make it work varies from relationship to relationship.
-But one is certain, after some time, it should pay off.
-If you try to make it work, you will be able to enjoy the sun after the storm and come out of it stronger than ever.
-But if it doesn’t, and if it is a constant struggle with short occasions of happiness, you should ask yourself if it is worth it or not.
+But one thing is sure; after some time, it should pay off.

 Here are some aspects of toxic relationships to help you understand and recognize them more easily.

 What is a toxic relationship?

 A toxic marriage or relationship is one in which there is a repetitive, mutually destructive, unhealthy pattern that causes more harm than good for both the individuals.

 It may involve possessiveness, jealousy, dominance, manipulation, even abuse, or a combination of these toxic behaviors.

 The partners usually feel the need to be with each other no matter what, and they are not considerate enough to realize the impact of their behavior on the other person.

 They just want to hold on to their bond so badly, only for the sake of being together.
 The quality of their time spent together is neglected.

 They usually confuse love for emotional hunger and feel like their spouse is their property so that they have control over them .

 Related Reading: How to Handle a Toxic Girlfriend